Bayesian Optimization in a Billion Dimensions via Random Embeddings: Experiments

 \subsection{Automatic Configuration of a Mixed Integer Linear Programming Solver}

 State-of-the-art algorithms for solving hard computational problems tend to parameterize several design choices in order to allow a customization of the algorithm to new problem domains.
-Automated methods for algorithm configuration have recently demonstrated that substantial performance gains of state-of-the-art algorithms can be achieved in a fully automated fashion~\cite{Mockus:1999,Hutter:2010,Bergstra:2011,Wang:2011}.
-These successes have led to a paradigm shift in algorithm development towards the active design of highly parameterized frameworks that can be automatically customized to particular problem domains using optimization~\cite{Hoos:2012:PO:2076450.2076469,Bergstra:model_search}.

-It has long been suspected that the resulting algorithm configuration problems have low dimensionality~\cite{Hutter:2009}.
-Here, we demonstrate that REMBO can exploit this low dimensionality even in the discrete spaces typically encountered in algorithm configuration.
-We use a configuration problem obtained from \citet{Hutter:2010}, aiming to configure the 40 binary and 7 categorical parameters of \text{lpsolve}\footnote{http://lpsolve.sourceforge.net/}, a popular mixed integer programming (MIP) solver that has been downloaded over 40\,000 times in the last year.
+Automated methods for algorithm configuration have recently demonstrated that substantial performance gains of state-of-the-art algorithms can be achieved in a fully automated fashion~\cite{Mockus:1999,ParamILS-JAIR,Hutter:2010,ValEtAl11,Bergstra:2011,Wang:2011}.
+These successes have led to a paradigm shift in algorithm development towards the active design of highly parameterized frameworks that can be automatically customized to particular problem domains using optimization~\cite{Hoos:2012:PO:2076450.2076469,Bergstra:model_search,Thornton:2013}.
+The resulting algorithm configuration problems have been shown to have low dimensionality~\cite{Hutter:2014}, and here, we demonstrate that REMBO can exploit this low dimensionality even in the discrete spaces typically encountered in algorithm configuration.
+We use a configuration problem obtained from \citeA{Hutter:2010}, aiming to configure the 40 binary and 7 categorical parameters of \text{lpsolve}~\cite{lpsolve} , a popular mixed integer programming (MIP) solver that has been downloaded over 40\,000 times in the last year.
 The objective is to minimize the optimality gap \texttt{lpsolve} can obtain in a time limit of five seconds for a MIP encoding of a wildlife corridor problem from computational sustainability~\cite{ghs08:connection}.
 Algorithm configuration usually aims to improve performance for a representative set of problem instances, and effective methods need to solve two orthogonal problems: searching the parameter space effectively and deciding how many instances to use in each evaluation (to trade off computational overhead and over-fitting).
 Our contribution is for the first of these problems; to focus on how effectively the different methods search the parameter space, we only consider configuration on a single problem instance.

 Due to the discrete nature of this optimization problem, we could only apply REMBO using the high-dimensional kernel for categorical variables $k^D_{\lambda}(\vy^{(1)}, \vy^{(2)})$ described in Section \ref{sec:choice_of_kernel}.
 While we have not proven any theoretical guarantees for discrete optimization problems, REMBO appears to effectively exploit the low effective dimensionality of at least this particular optimization problem.